immuni-app/immuni-documentation/README.md

 The main principles that guide the design and development of Immuni follow:

 - **Utility.** The app needs to be useful in fulfilling the vision and goals for the project as outlined above.
-The key here is to be able to notify as high a percentage of the people who are substantially at risk as possible, and to do so as early as is practical.
+The key here is to be able to notify as high a percentage of the people who are substantially at risk as possible, and to do so as early as it is practical.
 This is the most important principle.
 - **Accuracy.** Immuni aims to notify only those users who have a substantial risk of being positive to the virus.
-This is important because of the psychological toll that goes with being notified about a potential transmission of the disease, and because too high a rate of false positives would result in users losing trust in the app and stopping their use of it.
+This is important because of the psychological toll that goes with being notified about a potential transmission of the disease, and because a too high rate of false positives would result in users losing trust in the app, ending up not using it anymore.
 Also, the more accurate the app is, the more efficiently the National Healthcare Service (_Servizio Sanitario Nazionale_) will be able to take care of users, making sure to attend to higher-risk ones first.
 - **Scalability.** Immuni needs to be widely adopted throughout the country.
 This requires the system to scale well technologically and the operational burden it places on the National Healthcare Service to be manageable.
-- **Transparency.** Everyone should be provided with access to documentation describing Immuni in all its parts and the rationale behind the most important design decisions.
+- **Transparency.** Everyone should be provided access to documentation describing Immuni in all its parts and the rationale behind the most important design decisions.
 Also, all the relevant software will be open source.
 This allows the users to verify that the app works as documented and the expert community to help improve the system.
 - **Privacy.** While keeping Immuni useful, user privacy must be protected as well as possible.
 Earning and maintaining user trust is critical to make sure the app can be widely adopted.

 ## Product